bernamar/sheridan-template-responsive/README.md

 # Sheridan College Responsive Design Template

-These files were designed to aid in the development of new pages for the Sheridan College website
+These files were designed to aid in the development of new pages for the Sheridan College website.

 ![Screenshot of the Sheridan Responsive Design Template](https://raw.github.com/tinacious/sheridan-template-responsive/master/img/responsive/screenshot.png)